Search

 1. Eat plenty of vegetables, fruit and wholegrains

 Choose a variety of fruit and vegetables.
-These foods contain lots of vitamins and minerals, fibre and antioxidants, and have been shown to prevent heart disease.
+These foods contain lots of vitamins and minerals, fibre and antioxidants, and have been shown to reduce heart disease risk.
 Wholegrain foods like brown rice, wholemeal pasta, grainy bread and oats, are high in fibre and can help lower your cholesterol.

 Circular image of a range of protein-rich food, including chicken, fish, eggs, tofu and nuts